 5) During your consultation you have the opportunity to ask THAT question but most artists prefer the more delicate “What is your hourly rate?”, followed by “About how many sessions do you think this will take and how many hours will we be working per session?”.
-If this is more than you were hoping/thinking it might the time to mention it to the artist and discuss any other options.
+If this is more than you were hoping/thinking it might be the time to mention it to the artist and discuss any other options.
 Be honest and up front.
-Artists aren’t there to rob you, they just want what they have determined what their work is worth.
-Some will move on this especially if you are having a large piece done.
+Artists aren’t there to rob you, they just want what what their work is worth.
+Some will move on this, especially if you are having a large piece done.
 Other’s however maintain their rates no matter what.
 Every artist is different.

 6) Most importantly, DO YOUR HOMEWORK BEFORE YOU PURCHASE.

 You have your entire life to wear this tattoo and you shouldn’t sell yourself short.
 Make sure that every time you look at it you’re satisfied.
 Tattoos are the only thing you have with you for the rest of your life, everywhere you go until you die.
-It amazes me what some people will spend on shoes, holidays or even out on the town and then bargain shop for a tattoo!
+It amazes us what some people will spend on shoes, holidays or even out on the town and then bargain shop for a tattoo!